ualberta-rcg/public/cloud-bootcamp/Cloud_Advanced/Containerization/cheatsheet-apptainer.md

+# Apptainer/Singularity basics
-1. Install or load Apptainer
+1. Install or load Apptainer.

    Note, on Alliance systems (e.g Cedar, Graham, etc. or any cloud VM with CVMFS mounted), Apptainer is available in the modules.
 So we just need to `module load` it.
 ```
   # Load the module
   module load apptainer